Urban Ark – Manawa Taiao

 About us

-If you live within the halo area you can collect a free rat trap and safety box, borrow a possum trap, or pick up an invasive weed ID brochure form our trap library at the Mt Eden Village Centre between 9 - 12am on Weekdays.
+If you live within the halo area and would like to join our collective effort you can collect a free rat trap and safety box, borrow a possum trap, or pick up an invasive weed ID brochure from our trap library at the Mt Eden Village Centre between 9 - 12am on week days.

-Check out the rest of our website to find out how to trap rats, what native plants to choose and which weeds to attack.
-For more info contact Phil on Enable JavaScript to view protected content. or 021 509 292.
+Check out the rest of our website to find out how to trap rats and which weeds to control.
+For more info and free advice about what native species are suitable to plant in this unique area contact Phil on [Enable JavaScript to view protected content] or 021 509 292.

 Our area